Specifyapp/parsers/parsers/convert-font/README.md

 # Convert Font

 ## Description

-Convert font in several formats.
+This parser helps you convert font in several formats.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).

 ## Interface